ic2019/groupb_project1/Analysis.md

 _Based on survey data analysis, reported disease count increases as the BMI values goes from UnderWeight to Overweight and suddenly drops.
 Does that means it's good to be Obese than being Overweight?
 Or it could be that Obesity in younger age may not still be an issues Vs in older people._

-* Education Level and Diseases
+* Education Level and Health Risk Indicators

 ![education_diseases](Images/education_diseases.png)